rmosolgo/graphql-ruby/guides/object_cache/schema_setup.md

 - `def self.object_from_id(id, context)` which returns the application object for the given globally-unique `id`
 - `def self.resolve_type(abstract_type, object, context)` which returns a GraphQL object type definition to use for `object`

-After your schema is setup, you can {% internal_link "configure caching on your types and fields", "/object_cache/caching", %}.
+After your schema is setup, you can [configure caching on your types and fields](/object_cache/caching).

 ## Schema Fingerprint